 Elaborating on Modi's presence at the summit, Javadekar said: "Under his dynamic leadership, we have taken many steps in reducing the energy intensity of our industries and have also increased the green cover."

 Javadekar said that Modi will highlight India's achievements in his address.
-"Also we are going to other forums where we will highlight India's achievements (related to and climate change)," he added.
+"Also we are going to other forums where we will highlight India's achievements (related to environment and climate change)," he added.

 "I will be going for Shanghai Cooperation of eight countries where the smart city project will be discussed and we will put forth India's leadership position and sustained efforts in that direction," Javadekar told reporters here.